jbritain/visual-vibrance/README.md

 ## Compatibility
 - OpenGL 4.3+ - MacOS is *not supported*, nor is the Raspberry Pi.
 Most modern GPUs (integrated or dedicated) should work fine.
 - Iris 1.6+, Optifine is *not supported*.

+## Acknowledgements
+- Andrew Hilmer, for his [Shadertoy implementation](https://www.shadertoy.com/view/slSXRW) of Sébastien Hillaire's ['A Scalable and Production Ready Sky and Atmosphere Rendering Technique'](https://github.com/sebh/UnrealEngineSkyAtmosphere)
+- [Belmu](https://github.com/BelmuTM) - Reference code for SSR
+- [Emin](https://github.com/EminGT) - Shadow bias calculation from [Complementary](https://github.com/ComplementaryDevelopment/ComplementaryReimagined)
+- As always, the members of the ShaderLABS Discord server who have helped me get this far learning how to do all this
+- Many other people, there are links scattered throughout the code